AdobeDocs/experience-manager-cloud-manager.en/help/using/notifications.md

 ![Notification subscriptions](/help/assets/notifications-subscriptions.png)

 By default, you will receive all notifications for all products.
-Click on **Customize** next to a product to define the types of notifications you receive for that product.
+Click **Customize** next to a product to define the types of notifications you receive for that product.

 ![Notification subscription customization](/help/assets/notifications-subscriptions-customize.png)